mitternacht/ExData_Plotting1/README.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)

-## Observations
+## Instructions

+After downloading the <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb] dataset:

+* Define your working directory via the <b>setwd</b> command.
+Ex.: setwd("C:\\Temp")

-* The data file must be in your working directory.
+* Extract the downloaded file to your working directory.

-* The image files will be generated in your working directory.
+* Move the plot1, plot2, plot3 and plot4 scripts to your working directory.

+* Execute the scripts via <b>source</b> command.
+Ex.: source("plot1.R")

+Each one of the scripts will produce a PNG file with the same name of the script.